Sony Xperia XZ1 Compact: Hardware

 The Sony Xperia XZ1 Compact contains largely the same specifications as the Sony Xperia XZ1 but with a smaller 4.6" 720p screen.
 It features a Snapdragon 835 chipset, IP65/68 waterproofing and S-Force Front Surround stereo speakers.
 It also features the same 19MP, 1/2.3" Sony IMX400 camera found in the Sony Xperia XZ Premium, Sony Xperia XZs and Sony Xperia XZ1 that is capable of recording slow-motion video at 960 fps.

 Unlike the XZ1, the XZ1 Compact's body is made of glass fiber woven plastic.
 It came in four colors: Black, White Silver, Horizon Blue and Twilight Pink.

 Software

 The Sony Xperia XZ1 Compact (along with the larger XZ1) was the first Android smartphone to launch with Android 8.0 Oreo already installed.

-Since end of January 2019 an update to Android 9 is available via OTA.
+Updating to Android 9 was made available via OTA in January 2019.
 As with the larger XZ1, it introduced a 3D scanning feature developed by Sony.